Kesha Walks Us Through Her New Makeup Line

 “It's more of a happy, fun palette for people to fuck up and get weird with,” she told us, noting that even the name is open to interpretation.
 “The name of the palette is FTW, which can mean whatever you want it to mean: Fuck the world, find the whales — whatever you want.”

-The palette will sell for $36 (£28) and features 12 eye colours in a round red velvet case, which is unusual since palettes normally come in rectangular packaging.
+The palette will sell for $36 and features 12 eye colors in a round red velvet case, which is unusual since palettes normally come in rectangular packaging.
 (You can check out the first image of the palette above, as well as her teaser video below.)

 Advertisement

-Rounding out the collection is a red lipstick and colour-changing gloss duo for $26 (£20) as well as two bundles for those who want the whole line: one for $90 (£70) with every product and another for $120 (£93) that includes a note from Kesha and a limited-edition embossed box.
+Rounding out the collection is a red lipstick and color-changing gloss duo for $26 as well as two bundles for those who want the whole line: one for $90 with every product and another for $120 that includes a note from Kesha and a limited-edition embossed box.

 The whole line will be available on HipDot.com on December 3rd and we'll update this post with photos and product images as soon as they're released.